-Taxation of Inputs: Sale of raw material and component parts specified in Schedule I, meant to be used by the buying dealer in the manufacture of goods (specified in the same schedule) is taxable at the concessional rate of 3 per cent, on furnishing the requisite declaration in the prescribed form.
+Taxation of Inputs: Sale of raw material and component parts specified in Schedule I, meant to be used by the buying dealer in the manufacture of goods (specified in the same schedule) is taxable at the concessional rate of 3 per cent. on furnishing the requisite declaration in the prescribed form.
 If the raw materials and component parts so purchased are not consumed in the manufacture and sold as such, the dealer purchasing the goods in respect of which he had furnished declaration should pay the difference of tax payable on the turnover relating to sale of such goods at the rate prescribed and 3 per cent.

 Incentives to Industries: New industries are granted an interest free loan for a period of 3 to 6 years depending on the type of the industry whether SSI, large or medium scale to the 20 to 25 per cent of the fixed assets of the industries.
+Deferment in tax payable is granted to any industry having an investment of not less than Rs.50 crore but below Rs.
+100 crores for a period of 10 years.